ITurres/The-Time-Meister/README.md

        > CSS: for the "container" give a property of position:relative.
        For the item (text in image) give a property of position:absolute, top:50% and left:50% and transform: translate(-50%, -50%);.
        IMPORTANT: all thi will work, but will affect the navbar, causing this to disappear under the image with text.
-(TO BE RESOLVE)...
+(RESOLVED)...

 SECTION:
         In the case of the Section, I will open a section tag with the same name of class, then under it will go a class of container and its child will be a class of items.